FileMaker Pro Coaching / Consulting … Because 2 Heads Are Better Than 1

 Texas native Michelle Boatman has been using databases for three decades to track people, inventory and products.
 In the early 2010s, she decided her company needed a new database platform — one better suited for a multi-user environment.
 “I chose FileMaker Pro and got into a predicament,” said Boatman, who got in over her head as she sought to develop an FMP app to meet her company’s needs.
 Boatman did some research, found eXcelisys and connected with West.
 “I told him, ‘I want to be able to understand how to understand FileMaker Pro.’ ” Boatman started watching FMP webinars and YouTube tutorials.
 She made progress, but faced many challenges as a rookie, in-house developer.

-Through screen sharing and remote access, you and your FileMaker Pro coach can connect to sort through issues quickly and efficiently.
+Through screen sharing and remote access, you and your FileMaker Pro consultant can connect to sort through issues quickly and efficiently.
 If you need to learn a new skill, your coach can teach you in a one-on-one session.

 “Doug is so patient,” said Boatman.
 “Every time I ran into trouble he would use remote access to get into my computer and explain what was going on.
 I felt like I was in kindergarten.
 I needed the ABC’s … as in ‘A is apple.’
 That’s where I started.
 Even though he was way out there with his knowledge-base, he was patient.
 I started realizing what FileMaker Pro could do for us, and I’d say, ‘Can we do this?’
 He’d come up with a solution and say, ‘Let me show you how.’ ” West also worked with one of Boatman’s co-workers to teach her to run reports.
 “It’s amazing,” said Boatman, reflecting on the FMP system she brought to life.
 “It helped the business tremendously and saved us time.”